 Pennsylvania State Immigration Laws

-While immigration is a controversial subject in this country, a keen divide exists between who has immigration enforcement power and what role local law enforcement should play, if any.
-State and local law enforcement has more recently been faced with the question of whether or not they should assume a greater role in enforcing federal immigration laws.
+Immigration is a controversial subject in this country.
+And a sharp divide exists between who has immigration enforcement power and what role local law enforcement should play, if any.
+State and local law enforcement have recently faced whether they should assume a greater role in enforcing federal immigration laws.

 Law Enforcement and Immigration in Pennsylvania